fluture-js/momi/README.md

 **Mo**nadic **Mi**ddleware

-> npm install fantasy-states fluture momi
+> `npm install --save fantasy-states fluture momi`

 Middleware - specifically in the case of Connect, Express and Koa - is a mechanism which encodes several effects: